Table of contents

 Nebula Genomics decodes 100% of your autosomes with our 30X Whole Genome Sequencing test kit.
-Plus, with our partnership with Family Tree DNA, you can trace your ancestors from many years behind and discover if you share ethnicity markers.
+Plus, with our partnership with YFull, you can trace your ancestors from many years behind and discover if you share ethnicity markers.
 You can also find out whom you have common ancestors with, where lived and where they moved to through generations.

 Transferring DNA test results

 Perhaps you got your DNA test results from another company and would like to compare it against a more extensive DNA database.
 Testing companies such as 23andMe and Ancestry provide your raw DNA information along with your results.
 We are continuously adding partners and next, we will take in your raw DNA from Living DNA and other testing companies.

 You can easily upload raw DNA results to Nebula to get broader results of your ancestors, relatives, and DNA markers’ connections to other populations in the United States and worldwide.

 This test type is very accurate to confirm parent/child relationships and relationships up to a second cousin.
 It can also help identify and find most of your third cousins.
 Finding more than that would require genealogical information and some additional context.

 Although with lower accuracy, an autosomal DNA test kit could even help you find a tenth cousin.

 Accessing more distant relatives requires more relatives to be tested in order to compare how much DNA is shared within the extended family.
 For example, if you want to confirm a connection with a 5th cousin, you might need to test 20 or more first and second cousins to see how much they share with a 4th cousin once removed or with a possible 5th cousin.